 The City Centre

-Romans have been discussing for years, about what “city centre” includes.
+Romans have been discussing for years, about what “city center” includes.
 Everything which lies inside the walls?
 Ok, but which walls?
 The Aurelian Walls?
 The train ring?
-Whatever the exact boundaries may be, if you can afford to rent an apartment or hotel in the city centre you will have all the best monuments in Rome within easy reach: Navona Square, Pantheon, Spanish Steps, People’s Square, Via del Corso (the main shopping street), the Colosseum.
-Accomodations in the area are very expensive, so you can choose this areas only if you have a high budget.
-If you want something in the centre but more affordable, opt for St. Peter’s area or Termini station.
+Whatever the exact boundaries may be, if you can afford to rent an apartment or hotel in the city center you will have all the best monuments in Rome within easy reach: Navona Square, Pantheon, Spanish Steps, People’s Square, Via del Corso (the main shopping street), the Colosseum.
+Accommodations in the area are very expensive, so you can choose these areas only if you have a high budget.
+If you want something in the center but more affordable, opt for St. Peter’s area or Termini station.

 Choose the City Centre if: you are not on a budget and you want the highlights of the city to be within walking distance.

 Nearest Subway Stop: LINE A (red) “Flaminio”, “Spagna”.